LeetLLM

 The approval flow

-The flow separates the Agent Runtime (the Python application, often powered by a Large Language Model (LLM)) from the Approval Interface (Web/Slack).
+The flow separates the Agent Runtime (the Python application, often powered by an LLM) from the Approval Interface (Web/Slack).
 In production, they coordinate through persisted state plus a thin resume endpoint, not a long-lived in-memory call stack.
 The checkpoint figure above is the source of truth for the sequence: pause, persist state, create a versioned approval record, notify the reviewer, validate the decision, reload the checkpoint, execute, and audit.

 REST API for approval queue